kubernetes-sigs/cluster-api/CONTRIBUTING.md

     - Issues excluded from the automation above will be re-triaged periodically

-- If you really care about an issue stuck in the "triage" phases, you can engage with the community or try to figure out what is holding back the issue by yourself, e.g:
+- If you really care about an issue stuck in the "triage" phases, you can engage with the community or try to figure out what is holding back the issue by yourself, e.g.:
   - Issue too generic or not yet actionable
   - Lack of consensus or the issue is not relevant for other contributors
   - Lack of contributors; in this case, finding ways to help and free up maintainers/other contributors time from other tasks